Leon Sperling

 Sperling was born in Kraków, and was Jewish.
-He was a football forward, playing on the left wing.
+He was a forward, playing on the left wing.
 Sperling represented Cracovia, the team he led in 1921, 1930, and 1932 to the Championship of Poland.
-He also played in 16 games for the Polish National Team, including Poland's lone game at the 1924 Paris Olympic Games.
+He also played in 16 games for the Poland national team, including Poland's lone game at the 1924 Paris Olympic Games.
 He was regarded as a highly skilled dribbler.
 He also coached in Lviv.
 Sperling is one of Cracovia Kraków's legends.

-Sperling was shot to death by the Nazis in the Lwów Ghetto in December 1941.
+Sperling was shot to death by the German Nazis in the Lwów Ghetto in December 1941.
 His Jewish teammate, Józef Klotz, was also killed in the Holocaust.